top of page

 In competition, Duncan has won the Newfoundland Provincial Music Festival, the Sarah Harrison Prize at the Hurn Court Opera Singer of the Year Competition, and the Sybil Tutton Opera Award from Help Musicians.
 He placed 3rd at the 50th FCMF Canadian National Music Festival, was a finalist at the Emmy Destinn Young Singers Competition for Czech repertoire, and also placed 3rd at Canadian Opera Company’s 10th Centre Stage Competition, where it was said that he sang with “a rich sound and an easy presence” and that “his voice is a true bass, sturdy and warm in timbre, with the requisite gravitas to do justice to the piece.”

 Academic research, writing, and teaching are also very important to Duncan.
 In 2019, he gave a lecture at Memorial University’s Newfound Music Festival on Scriabin’s use of harmony in relation to the composers synesthesia.
-The following year, Duncan created a lecture recital on Schubert’s Schwanengesang at the Royal Academy of music where he went on to complete his dissertation: Songs of the Great White North: Exploring Canada’s Peoples through Art Song in 2022.
+The following year, Duncan created a lecture recital on Schubert’s Schwanengesang at the Royal Academy of Music where he went on to complete his dissertation: Songs of the Great White North: Exploring Canada’s Peoples through Art Song in 2022.
 This research, along with his graduating recital Storytellin’, earned Duncan a distinction for his MMus degree and an honourary Diploma of the Royal Academy of Music.
 His dissertation research focuses on the history of both traditional and classical Canadian song, a special topic for Duncan as a performer, composer, and eighth generation Canadian.
 He gave a lecture on his research at the 20th Newfound Music Festival, where he also held multiple masterclasses and voice lessons for the vocal students at the university.

 bottom of page